- Platform Xbox 360, PS3

 Grand Slam Tennis 2 Review

-From the big hair, wooden rackets and dodgy short-shorts of the 80’s – to the powerful, modern-day athletes who cover every inch of the court, hitting thunderous forehands which muster more topspin then an expertly spun dreidel.
+From the big hair, wooden rackets and dodgy short-shorts of the 80’s – to the powerful, modern-day athletes who cover every inch of the court, hitting thunderous forehands that muster more topspin then an expertly spun dreidel.
 From the excessive grunting in the women’s game, to the temper tantrums present in the men’s, the sport of tennis has come along way since its quintessentially British beginnings.

 Time has often dictated that individual-based sports tend not to be as inherently popular as the team-based equivalents; with football, rugby, baseball, ice hockey and American football dominating proceedings.
 However, this rule has never applied to the individual events of the Olympic Games, the sport of golf, and of course, tennis.